 Amanda Lee is the Office Manager, Adelaide Enterprise, the technology transfer and commercialisation arm of the University of Adelaide.
 A finalist in the South Australian Young Business Leaders Program 2013, Amanda’s skillset lies in the organisation of people, programs and projects.
 With multidisciplinary experience at the University of Adelaide since 2012, she is enthusiastic about contributing to the positive impact that is had by taking South Australian research and ideas to their full potential.
 Responsible for the facilitation of Adelaide Biodesign, Amanda is the first point of contact for any course enquiries you may have.

-Applications are now open for Adelaide Biodesign 2019!
+Applications for Adelaide Biodesign 2019 are now closed.

-Use the form below to express your interest and receive an application pack.
+Use the form below to express interest in the 2020 course or lodge an enquiry.